DWatts15/MakersBnB/README.md

 2. Go to Properties page
 3. Create new Property (logged in? true -> Pull username/password + make new Property, false -> back to Login page)
 4.

+Shalini + Dan:
+- Add username to table
+- Update code to include username
+- Update index to include username
+- Add an image url to /index and individual property page (placeholder images website)

+Fred + Abdul:
+- Implement sessions
+- Redirect new property (not logged in) back to login page